 Overview of habitat classifications/typologies

 Over time there have been many approaches to systematically describe habitats.
-Many countries have developed their own national habitat classifications or flat typologies (lists of habitat without a hierarchy) but there are some that cover the entire Europe.
+Many countries have developed their own national habitat classifications or flat typologies (lists of habitats with no hierarchy) but some classifications and typologies cover the entire Europe.
 The most used classifications / typologies at European level are the following:

 EUNIS habitat classification